barkatmulani/property-app/README.md

 - Application displays 2 columns, i.e. Results and Saved Properties.
 - To add a property from **Results** to **Saved Property** column, hover the mouse pointer over the central photo of any box in the **Results** column to make the **Add Property** button visible.
 Click this button to add the property to the **Saved Properties** column.
 - To remove an a property from the **Saved Property** column, hover the mouse pointer over the central photo of any box in the Saved Property column to make the **Remove Property** button visible.
 Click this button to remove the property from the **Saved Property** column.
-- A property could be added only once in the **Saved Property** column.
+- Only one instance of a property could be added to the **Saved Property** column.